“Soon, we lawyers won’t be needed anymore.”

 It can formulate arguments—but it needs people to decide what is just.

-This isn’t a loss of meaning, but a return to the essentials:
+This is not a loss of meaning, but a return to the essentials:

-Lawyers will once again become what they always truly were—navigators in a complex world.
+Female and male lawyers will once again become what they always were—navigators in a complex world.

 A Golden Age—for the Right People